alexpetit6/alexpetit6/README.md

 - 👋 Hi, I’m Alex Petit
 - 👀 I’m interested in everything outdoors!
 - 🌱 I’m currently learning everything coding, related.
 I'm constantly teaching myself new methods in every language I write in.
-- 💪 My current project is a website I'm building for a local non-profit garden club.
-All that's left are the finishing front-end touches.

 <!---